brown-band/website/pages/scripts/2015-2016/fall/dartmouth.md

 _Goodbye to our gangly friend Charlie\
 whose conducting skills were quite gnarly\
-he'd get up on the stands\
+he’d get up on the stands\
 and wave those perfect hands\
-We'd even watch sometimes, bizarrely._
+We’d even watch sometimes, bizarrely._

-_Here's to our scriptwriter Abby,\
+_Here’s to our scriptwriter Abby,\
 Whose prose was nothing too shabby,\
 That skill with a sax\
 And spirit to the max\